Married at First Sight (American TV series): Format

 The series features three to five couples, paired up by relationship experts, who agree to marry when they first meet.
-For the first three seasons, the experts were clinical psychologist Dr. Joseph Cilona, sexologist Dr. Logan Levkoff, sociologist Dr. Pepper Schwartz, and humanist chaplain Greg Epstein.
+For the first three seasons, the experts were clinical psychologist Joseph Cilona, sexologist Logan Levkoff, sociologist Pepper Schwartz, and humanist chaplain Greg Epstein.
 Starting with the fourth season, the experts were Schwartz, pastor and marriage counselor Calvin Roberson, and communication and relationship expert Rachel DeAlto.
-Rachel DeAlto was replaced with Dr. Jessica Griffin beginning with the sixth season.
-Dr. Griffin stayed until the ninth season and was replaced by Dr. Viviana Coles in seasons ten and eleven.
+Rachel DeAlto was replaced with Jessica Griffin beginning with the sixth season.
+Griffin stayed until the ninth season and was replaced by Viviana Coles in seasons ten and eleven.

 The couples spend their wedding night in a hotel before leaving for a honeymoon.
 Upon returning home, they live together as a married couple for the remainder of the eight weeks.
 Thereafter, they must choose to divorce or stay married.

 Synopsis

-Over the eighteen completed seasons of MAFS, 74 couples have been matched.
-39 of them (53%) mutually chose to stay married on Decision Day, out of which over two-thirds have since divorced, filed for divorce, or announced their divorce.
-As of August 2024, this left only 11 couples married, making for a current overall success rate of 15.9%.
+Over the nineteen completed seasons of MAFS, 79 couples have been matched.
+44 of them (56%) mutually chose to stay married on Decision Day, out of which over two-thirds have since divorced, filed for divorce, or announced their divorce.
+As of December 2025, this left only 11 couples married, making for a current overall success rate of 13.9%.

-As a point of comparison, according to the Centers for Disease Prevention and Control (CDC), the current (2024) marital success rate nationwide is around 58%.
+As a point of comparison, according to the Centers for Disease Prevention and Control (CDC), the marital success rate nationwide is around 58%.